You are about to buy a home in the UK and need a mortgage or maybe your existing rate is coming to an end and you need to remortgage.

 If you have recently increased your overdraft, lenders will assume that you may have had recent financial problems and this is the reason for increasing the overdraft.

-Each lender will take a different view on bank account overdrafts
+Every mortgage lender takes a different view on bank account overdrafts

-Each bank and building society will have a different view on overdrafts.
+Each bank and building society will have a different view on overdrafts when applying for a mortgage.
 This will depend on the size of mortgage you require and the loan-to-value.
 The higher the mortgage and the higher the loan-to-value, the more the overdraft could affect your borrowing.

-What will lenders look for on my bank statement?
+What else will lenders look for on my bank statement?

 Stop worrying and take action!

-With over a hundred different banks and building societies and with over 14,000 different mortgages available there will be a lender and mortgage for you.
+With over a hundred different banks and building societies and with over 14,000 different mortgages available there will be a mortgage provider for you.

-The solution would be to get a whole-of-market mortgage broker near me to help you.
-A local mortgage broker will have experience with all the different banks and building societies and therefore will be able to find a lender that will be happy with your financial profile.
+When applying for a mortgage speak to a whole-of-market mortgage broker that can help you.
+A UK fee-free mortgage broker will have experience with all the different banks and building societies and therefore will be able to find a lender that will be happy with your financial profile.

 The answers always… YesCanDo